 The Fashion District is close by as well.
 It takes its name from the many clothing designers and high-end fabric stores that were located along that corridor.
 Although there are some clothing stores still present in the area, most have gone elsewhere.
 Apart from its history, the neighborhood is now not really distinguishable from any of the other combined retail/residential neighborhoods in downtown Toronto.
 You will find stores selling sweaters and organic diapers but won't find any factories making things like a pneumatic conveying system.

 is the neighborhood bordering on the Annex to the West, and parts of it are sometimes referred to as the West Annex or South Annex in order to sell houses in the area.
 This neighborhood is dominated by the main University of Toronto campus, which is considered a separate entity rather than an actual part of the neighborhood.

 The University of Toronto does however own most of the property in the area for its assorted colleges, residences, and affiliated housing projects.
 66% of residents of the University neighborhood rent rather than own their home, and the vast majority of them cite UofT as their landlord.
-This enclave of students, attending bars and working on online project collaboration, drags down the average population of the neighborhood, since over forty percent of residents are between twenty and thirty-five.
+This enclave of students, attending bars and working on projects, drags down the average population of the neighborhood, since over forty percent of residents are between twenty and thirty-five.